-Amended 5/19/2023
+Amended 5/19/2023; 4/22/2024

-Special 13

-MEETINGS 13

-Regular Business Meetings 13

-Special Meetings 13

-Agenda 13

-Requesting agenda items 13

-Parliamentarian(s) 14

-Attendance 14

-Quorum 14

-Meeting Conduct 14

-AFFILIATIONS 14

-BYLAWS 14

 INCLUSIVITY STATEMENT

 The Santa Ana College Academic Senate affirms the ASCCC Inclusivity Statement.

 The ASCCC respects and is committed to promoting equal opportunity and inclusion of diverse voices and opinions.
 In particular, the ASCCC acknowledges the need to reflect the student populations of California community colleges as momentum and action toward student equity have become a crux for the success of colleges as a whole.
 The ASCCC demonstrates ongoing efforts for faculty inclusion and is committed to student equity for the system, for society, and beyond (Academic Senate for California Community Colleges, 2012).